Waste-Walking/Frontend/README.md

 Other things to include:

   - **Technology stack**: The Frontend bases on Next.js.
 Apollo is used for the GraphQL Backend connection.
   - **Status**:  This project is still in an early Alpha state and will probably continue to stay in it until 2022.
-More information can be found in the [CHANGELOG](CHANGELOG.md).
+More information can be found in the [Releases](https://github.com/Waste-Walking/Frontend/releases).
-  - **Live Demo**: A live demo can be found here: https://thankful-beach-09b501e03.azurestaticapps.net
+  - **Project Website**: The project ist hosted on the following website: https://wastewalking.oedp.de/

 ## Installation